-The CNSOPB is responsible for the regulation of petroleum activities in the Canada-Nova Scotia offshore area, reporting to both the federal Minister of Natural Resources Canada (NRCan) and the provincial Minister of Natural Resources and Renewables (NSDNRR).
+The CNSOPB is responsible for the regulation of petroleum activities in the Canada-Nova Scotia offshore area, reporting to the federal Minister of Natural Resources Canada (NRCan), the provincial Minister of Labour, Skills and Immigration (with respect to occupational health and safety), and the provincial Minister of Natural Resources and Renewables (NSDNRR).
 The Accord Acts, administered by the CNSOPB, implement the 1986 Canada-Nova Scotia Offshore Petroleum Resources Accord and govern all petroleum operations in the Canada-Nova Scotia offshore area.
 The CNSOPB's overall mandate is to apply the provisions of federal-provincial Accord Acts legislation governing offshore oil and gas activities, including: